ElijahSey/pre-commit-sphinx/README.md

-# pre-commit-sphinx
+# sphinx-pre-commit
-A pre-commit hook to update the sphinx doc
+A pre-commit hook for keeping the sphinx doc up-to-date